vincentmanz/Demultiplexing_by_headers/README.md

         If you have a list of barcodes: python Demultiplex_by_headers.py -i file.fastq.gz -t 8 -l 15 -L index.list

-        If you do not have a list of barcodes python Demultiplex_by_headers.py -i file.fastq.gz -t 8 -l 15 -m 1000
+        If you do not have a list of barcodes, not recommended, that take much longer: python Demultiplex_by_headers.py -i file.fastq.gz -t 8 -l 15 -m 1000
 ```